matoanbach/RHCSA/RHCSA Theory/Module 7: Managing and Securing Network Services/Lesson 26 - Securing RHEL with SELinux.md

         user:role:type:level
         ```
     - **Source objects** (the active party) are usually processes, running under a particular SELinux user and role
-    - **Target objects** (the passive party) are things those processes want to touch - files, directories, network ports, sockets, etc. - each with its won context label
+    - **Target objects** (the passive party) are things those processes want to touch - files, directories, network ports, sockets, etc. - each with its own context label
     - **Policy rules** then say "a process with context A can (or cannot) perform action X on an object with context B"

 - For example, the Apache web server process (httpd_t) might be allowed to read files labeled `httpd_content_t` but denied access to files labeled shadow_t (where the password database lives)